Christians and oral sex – what is okay for a fun spicy Christian marriage?

 But since the greatest sexual organ as women is the mind, it is important to open up to the idea that there’s more than we limit ourselves to.
 Especially if hubby has been asking.

-Here are quick ideas if you are shy (like me) but want to spice things up or put an interesting twist to existing routines in your bedroom
+So let give you a few quick ideas if you are a little hesitant, but would like to spice things up or put an interesting twist to existing routines in your bedroom

 1. Start with a conversation.
 And keep talking.